eparey/pesci/wiki/How-to-Run.rst

 List of available options
 ==========================

 This page provides a description of all available options when running pesci.
-For more details on input and output files, including R code to prepare input files from Seurat objects, please see [Help-With-Input-Files](https://github.com/eparey/pesci/blob/main/wiki/Input-Files.md)  and [].
+For more details on input and output files, including R code to prepare input files from Seurat objects, please see `Help With Input Files <https://github.com/eparey/pesci/blob/main/wiki/Input-Files.md>`_ and [].
 For example use cases with specific options, please see [].

 Minimal command-line examples